How to Meal Prep (Beginner's Guide)

 ingredients on a table.

-• Apples: Slice and store apples with some lemon juice to prevent browning.
+• Apples: Slice apples and toss them with a little lemon juice to help prevent browning before storing.

 Sauces, dressings, and spreads